 For those who miss the deadline to apply to vote by mail, Early Voting will be offered through MArch 16, and precinct polling places will be open on Election Day, March 17, from 6 a.m. to 7 p.m.

 find their polling places at this section of this web site

 and learn if that polling place is fully accessible.
 Although the Board strives to provide accessible polling places for each precinct, certain structures may have one or more features that impede access for every voter, and certain accessible structures in a precinct may not be available for the Board to use as a polling place.

 Voting for Permanently Disabled / Residents of Licensed Care Facilities

 Registered voters who are permanently disabled or incapacitated or are residents of a licensed nursing home or care facility may request an Affidavit and Application for Disabled Voter or Resident of Nursing Home or Care Facility,

 Once certified, a voter with a Disabled Voter's Identification Card (Form DVI) will receive a Vote By Mail application automatically for all elections during the next five (5) years.

 The DVI certification requires the signature of the applicant's physician and the date of the medical license.
 Once this certification has been completed, it should be returned to the Board of Elections, Vote By Mail Department, 69 West Washington Street, Suite 600, Chicago, Illinois 60602.
-Requests should be made by contacting the Vote By Mail Department at 1-312-269-7967 (TTY 1-312-269-0027).
+Submit requests to the Vote By Mail Department at 1-312-269-7967 (TTY 1-312-269-0027).

 Completed paperwork needs to be received by mid-February